 1. NaturVet Digestive Enzymes Plus Probiotic

 The NaturVet Digestive Enzymes With Probiotics is one of the most useful digestive enzymes that work well in improving the overall digestive health of your dog.
-It contains the four basic enzymes namely protease, cellulase, amylase and lipase.
-Protease hydrolizes the protein, cellulase helps in breaking down the cellulose, amylase hydrolizes the starch and lipase hydrolizes the triglycerides (fats).
+It contains the four basic enzymes namely protease, cellulase, amylase, and lipase.
+Protease hydrolyzes the protein, cellulase helps in breaking down the cellulose, amylase hydrolyzes the starch and lipase hydrolyzes the triglycerides (fats).
 This much-appreciated product from NaturVet has been formulated by veterinarians in the USA and it is known for supporting diet change and a healthy digestive tract in your dog.